The Complexity of Learning Acyclic Conditional Preference Networks: Related Work

 As for active learning, Guerin et al.~\cite{www} proposed a heuristic online algorithm that is not limited to swap comparisons.
 The algorithm assumes the user to provide explicit answers of the form ``object $o$ is preferred over object $o'$'', ``object $o'$ is preferred over object $o$'', or ``neither of the two objects is preferred over the other'' to any query $(o,o')$.
 Labernia et al.~\cite{LaberniaZMYA17} proposed another online learning algorithm based on swap observations where the latter can be noisy.
 It is assumed that the target CP-net represents the global preference for a group of users and the noise is due to variations of a user's preference compared to the global one.
 The authors formally proved that their algorithm produces a close approximation to the target CP-net and analyzed the algorithm empirically under random noise.
 Again, as in all the related literature discussed above, the most striking difference to our setting is that these works focus on approximating the target CP-net rather than learning it exactly.

 To the best of our knowledge, the only studies of learning CP-nets in Angluin's query model, where the target concept is identified exactly, are one by Koriche and Zanuttini \cite{Koriche2010685} and one by Labernia et al.~\cite{labernia2016query}.
 Koriche and Zanuttini assumed perfect oracles and investigated the problem of learning complete and incomplete bounded CP-nets from membership and equivalence queries over the swap instance space.
 They showed that complete acyclic CP-nets are not learnable from equivalence queries alone but are \emph{attribute-efficiently} learnable from membership and equivalence queries.
 Attribute-efficiency means that the number of queries required is upper-bounded by a function that is polynomial in the size of the input, but only logarithmic in the number of attributes.
 In the case of tree CP-nets, their results hold true even when the equivalence queries may return non-swap examples.
 The setting considered in their work is more general than ours and exhibits the power of membership queries when it comes to learning CP-nets.
 Labernia et al.~\cite{labernia2016query} investigated the problem of learning an average CP-net from multiple users using equivalence queries alone.
 However, neither study addresses the problem of learning complete acyclic CP-nets from membership queries alone, whether corrupted or uncorrupted.
+Given that learning from membership queries plays an important role in preference elicitation (see Section~\ref{ssec:pe}), our algorithms thus address a gap in the literature.
 We provide a detailed comparison of our methods to those by Koriche and Zanuttini in Section~\ref{sec:perfect}.
-In a nutshell, our algorithm improves on theirs in that it does not require equivalence queries, but has the downside of not being attribute-efficient.
+In a nutshell, our membership query algorithm improves on theirs in that it does not require equivalence queries, but has the downside of not being attribute-efficient.
 The latter is not an artefact of our algorithm---we argue in Section~\ref{sec:perfect} why attribute-efficient learning of CP-nets with membership queries alone is not possible.